 “And you know what he says?”
 I shook my head no. “He says, ‘I’m a rabbit on a breeding ranch in Idaho.’”

 I’d been had by one of the best.
 Cliff and I both chuckled over his story.
 He said it felt good to be able to laugh.
-“Barney and I used to say, if you can’t laugh at yourself now and then, then you’re taking life much to seriously.”
+“Barney and I used to say, if you can’t laugh at yourself now and then, then you’re taking life much too seriously.”

 Cliff was on to something.
 It shows no disrespect towards those who have died to have a good laugh, even if it relates to them.
 In fact, most deceased friends and family would want nothing more than our happiness if they were still here to tell us so.
-As the centurion George Burns used to say, “If I look in the morning paper at the obits and see that my name isn’t there, I know it’s a good day.”
+Like the centurion, George Burns used to say, “If I look in the morning paper at the obits and see that my name isn’t there, I know it’s a good day.”